ojobabs/Data-Science-Cookbook/Git/Git-training.md

 ##### Possible Answers

-[ x   `data/summer.csv`.
+- [ ]   `data/summer.csv`.

--   `report.txt`.
+-   [X] `report.txt`.

--   Neither of the above.
+-   [ ] Neither of the above.

--   Both of the above.
+-   [ ] Both of the above.

-Submit Answer
+### How can I tell what I have changed?

+Git has a  **staging area**  in which it stores files with changes you want to save that haven't been saved yet.
+Putting files in the staging area is like putting things in a box, while  **committing**  those changes is like putting that box in the mail: you can add more things to the box or take things out as often as you want, but once you put it in the mail, you can't make further changes.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTYzNjU3Mzg1XX0=
+eyJoaXN0b3J5IjpbMTc0MzM0MzY1OV19
 -->